Ampass: Origin

 Ampass is likely to be inhabited in the fifteenth century BC as a result of a funerary urn, found on the hill, dating back to that period.
-A greater number of finds, such as arrowheads, bronze pins and beads, which have been found, dating back to the Hallstatt culture or to La Tène Culture.
-The Romans built a military road, which connected Hall in Tirol with Matrei am Brenner through Igls, Sistrans, Lans and Ampass.
-The only remaining evidence of the Roman period is a granite milestone 1.9 m high that is still in its original place, this was taken as a reference, in 1254, to delimit the boundary between the parishes of Wilten and Ampass.
+A greater number of finds, such as arrowheads, bronze pins, and beads, which have been found, dating back to the Hallstatt culture or to the La Tène Culture.
+The Romans built a military road, which connected Hall in Tirol with Matrei am Brenner through Igls, Sistrans, Lans, and Ampass.
+The only remaining evidence of the Roman period is a granite milestone 1.9 m high that is still in its original place, this was taken as a reference in 1254 to delimit the boundary between the parishes of Wilten and Ampass.
 Ampass suffered in the seventh century, as the entire Tyrol, the invasion of Bavarii of which skeletal traces remain.
-In 1056 the Emperor Henry IV, Holy Roman Emperor, who succeeded at the age of six years to the death of his father Henry III, built a chapel, opened by the Bishop of Brixen, Altwin, and later elevated to "Royal Chapel".
+In 1056, the Emperor Henry IV, Holy Roman Emperor, who succeeded at the age of six years to the death of his father, Henry III, built a chapel, opened by the Bishop of Brixen, Altwin, and later elevated to "Royal Chapel".

-In 1145 Ampass is mentioned for the first time in the documents as "Ambanes", a name derived from the Celtic meaning "between two rivers", at that time was under the jurisdiction of the Court of Sonnenburg.
-In 1313 it was elevated to municipality with its own fiscal autonomy and in that year 22 families were on the payroll as taxpayers.
+In 1145, Ampass is mentioned for the first time in the documents as "Ambanes", a name derived from the Celtic meaning "between two rivers", at that time, it was under the jurisdiction of the Court of Sonnenburg.
+In 1313, it was elevated to a municipality with its own fiscal autonomy, and in that year, 22 families were on the payroll as taxpayers.
 With the intensification of trade direct to the south, in 1552, the ancient Roman road has been renovated and enlarged.
-In 1634 the village was struck by the plague which decimated the population.
-In memory of the plague, along the road, on the hill "Sonnenbühel", was erected a votive stele known as "Viertelsäule"; it has become the Ampass emblem and it is the most famous Gothic stele in Tyrol.
+In 1634, the village was struck by the plague, which decimated the population.
+In memory of the plague, along the road, on the hill "Sonnenbühel", was erected a votive stele known as "Viertelsäule"; it has become the Ampass, emblem and it is the most famous Gothic stele in Tyrol.

-During the Tyrolean rebellion there were several fights in the municipality, the insurgents were led by Josef Speckbacher, the Count Victor Dankl and Kaspar Sautner native of Ampass.
+During the Tyrolean rebellion, there were several fights in the municipality; the insurgents were led by Josef Speckbacher, Count Victor Dankl and Kaspar Sautner, a native of Ampass.
 Following the victory over the Bavarians and the French Ampass passed under the District Court of Hall in Tirol.
 Between 1840 and early 1900 the population, due to industrial expansion of Innsbruck, declined because people preferred to migrate to the city that offered better job opportunities.
 The "Viertelsäule" was damaged by unknown assailants in 1876, was restored and put back in its place; then it was restored in 1906 and in 1997 by Johannes Stephan Schlögl.

-In the last years Ampass grew bigger in agriculture and residential communities.
+In the recent years, Ampass has grown bigger in agriculture and residential communities.

 Coat of arms

 The coat of arms consists of green and white stripes, in the center of which is the "Viertelsäule", the symbol of Ampass erected in memory of the plague.
-The two green stripes represent the green meadows which surround the village and the white stripe symbolizes the "salt road".
+The two green stripes represent the green meadows which surround the village, and the white stripe symbolizes the "salt road".
 The coat was granted on January 22, 1974.